Poetry for the jaded

 T S Eliot Prize reading group resources

-The T S Eliot Prize shortlist - winners announced in January - is now out.
+The T S Eliot Prize shortlist - winners announced on 13 January - is now out.

 Each year, the Poetry Book Society (who run the T S Eliot Prize) provide these excellent reading group resources - a free download on each of the shortlisted poets' books, with three sample poems and a biography and photo of the poet.